 Graphically designed text

-Several programs such us Adobe PhotoShop or Macromedia Fireworks will help you customise the look of your fonts.
-The text then will become actual graphics saved as GIF or JPEG file format.
+Several programs such as Adobe Photoshop or Macromedia Fireworks will help you customize the look of your fonts.
+The text than will become actual graphics saved as GIF or JPEG file format.

 There are thousands of clipart graphics available on the internet and in software packages as Corel Draw!.
 Make sure you use royalty-free images or obtain them from a paid software source.

-You can place any picture on your website, all you need to do is to digitise the image.
+You can place any picture on your website, all you need to do is to digitize the image.
 There are several ways to do this:-

-You can scan it yourself – you will need a scanner and digitising software, which is compatible with the scanner.
+You can scan it yourself – you will need a scanner and digitizing software, which is compatible with the scanner.

 Hire a professional firm.
-At Notting Hill Web Design, we can do the scanning and sizing for you – we are a full-service design company.
+At Notting Hill Web Design, we can do the scanning and size for you – we are a full-service design company.